What is the INR of FFP is a guest post by Jerry Altshuler, PharmD, BCCCP

 As can be seen from the image below from (Transfusion.
 2012;52 Suppl 1:45S-55S.), The relationship between INR and circulating coagulation factors (I am talking about warfarin here) is non-linear.
 While an INR of 1.7 still considered to be within the zone of “normal hemostasis”, it also corresponds to almost 70% of circulating factors being depleted.
 In contrast, beyond that point, the INR increases more dramatically with small reductions in factor concentrations

-FFP replaces a relatively fixed percentage of coagulation factors (vertical arrows), the difference is, at higher INR values(below 30% coagulation factors), this corresponds to a large change in INR, however when the INR is lower than 1.7 or so, the same fixed increase in factor concentrations translates to a minor/negligible change in INR.
+Fresh frozen plasma replaces a relatively fixed percentage of coagulation factors (vertical arrows), the difference is, at higher INR values(below 30% coagulation factors), this corresponds to a large change in INR.
+However, when the INR is lower than 1.7 or so, the same fixed increase in factor concentrations translates to a minor/negligible change in INR.
 This means that to get an INR back to “normal” an unrealistic amount of FFP would be needed.